fbpx

 Epsilon is a marketing firm whose services include permission-based email marketing and they have been in the news over recent days about an email breach that was first noticed on March 31.
 Epsilon has the world’s largest email marketing service sending over 40 billion emails annually and counts over 2,500 name brand clients, including 7 of the Fortune 10 to build and host their customer databases.

-What was taken in the Email Breach?
+What Was Taken in the Email Breach?

 At some point prior to the March 31st discovery, Hackers were able to access Epsilon databases and copy the names and emails of potentially millions of email subscribers.
 While and the company says that information obtained by the hackers was limited to Names and Emails only, an exact number of how many is still not yet known.
 They also added that no other personal identifiable information like Phone Numbers, Home Addresses and more importantly Credit Card numbers and Social Security Numbers were at risk.